 Dear Parents & Guardians,

-In the fall of 2016, our Alumni Survey will be expanded to include the graduating classes of 2013 and 2011.
-Surveying the young adults in these cohorts will allow us to collect more nuanced information from students who have had several years of work and/or higher education experiences since they received their Red Hook High School diplomas.
+We are now entering the second phase of our Alumni Survey project.
+We will be expanding our data collection to the graduating classes of 2011 and 2013.
+Surveying the young adults in these cohorts will allow us to collect more nuanced information from students who have had several years of work and/or higher education experiences since receiving their Red Hook High School diplomas.

 Paul Finch, Superintendent